alejandroik/reverse-proxy/README.md

 # reverse-proxy

-Is a simple reverse-proxy written in go, it provides rate-limiting and statistics/metrics through Prometheus/Grafana.
+Is a simple reverse proxy written in go, it provides rate-limiting and statistics/metrics through Prometheus/Grafana.

 # Install